josmar-crwdstffng/angular/aio/content/tutorial/toh-pt0.md

 <code-example header="app.component.html (template)" path="toh-pt0/src/app/app.component.html"></code-example>

-The double curly braces are Angular's *interpolation binding* syntax.
+The double curly braces are the *interpolation binding* syntax in Angular.
-This interpolation binding presents the component's `title` property value inside the HTML header tag.
+This interpolation binding presents the value of the `title` property of the component inside the HTML header tag.

 The browser refreshes and displays the new application title.